 Watch Erik carefully in the scene where Peter is rescuing him.
 You can see that the man really wants to be annoyed with the younger boy because of his attitude, but is restraining himself because A) Said boy is rescuing him, B) Said boy is also a mutant, therefore a brother in arms, and C) depending on how you interperet Peter's Mythology Gag, he may or may not be his son.

-The younger Charles' paternal side (which he has suppressed for a decade) surfaces for a moment when he tells Peter to "take it slow."
+The younger Charles' paternal side (which he has suppressed for a decade) surfaces for a moment when he assigns Peter a task which requires the latter to behave responsibly (i.e. returning the rental car) and tells him to "take it slow."
 Quicksilver's grin expresses more than simple amusement at the little joke; he comes from a fatherless household, and he generally disregards any form of authority, but you can sense in that moment that the teen thinks Xavier is a pretty cool guy.
+In X-Men: Apocalypse, it turns out that Maximoff hadn't forgotten the Professor's kindness because he chooses Charles to be his Parental Substitute instead of building a relationship with his biological father Erik.

 Past!Erik asking Charles for a game of chess after they've had a huge argument, and Charles eventually agreeing.
 Plus, the way they almost casually say goodbye to each other when Charles lets Erik go after he's tried to kill the president, starting their strange Friendly Enemy relationship they'll have most of their lives.